 Water, electric and gas utility worker scams across the country involve everything from imposters asking to check pipes or gas lines, collecting money for bills or even testing for water quality.

-Local reports include a Denver7 story about an elderly woman who said a man posed as a water worker and needed to check for lead in the water.
+Local reports have included a Denver7 story about an elderly woman who said a man posed as a water worker and needed to check for lead in the water.
 While the woman talked to the imposter in her kitchen, an accomplice snuck inside and stole her jewelry.

 Williams cautions homeowners to be wary of anyone who knocks on the door and offers lead testing.
 “We offer free lead testing for our customers, but we mail the kits so homeowners can collect the water samples themselves,” Williams said.
 “We don’t send employees out for this service.”